• A reminder: Liberty Central School District will be on Spring Break March 30-April 6. Classes will resume April 7.

 The Liberty Central School District uses several different measures to notify the community about school closings, delays and dismissals:

-• Online at www.libertyk12.org or www.facebook.com/LibertyCSD;
+• Online at www.libertyk12.org

-• On the television – WCBS (channel 2), WNBC (channel 4), WNYW Fox (channel 5), TWCN (cable 6), WABC (channel 7), WBNG (channel 12), WRNN (channel 22).
+• TV: WNBC (channel 4), WNYW Fox (channel 5), Spectrum (cable 6), WABC (channel 7)

 Non-public schools

 Requests for transportation to non-public schools must be submitted by parents/guardians in writing on or prior to April 1 of the preceding school year.
 However, a parent or guardian of a child not residing in the district on such date shall submit a written request within 30 days after establishing residency in the district.
 Requests must be submitted on an annual basis.
 A request may be denied for lack of a reasonable explanation, as determined by the Liberty Board of Education.
-Forms are available at nonpublic students in the Liberty Central School District and are submitted to the LCSD Superintendent for Business’ office.
+Forms are available at nonpublic schools in the Liberty Central School District and are submitted to the LCSD Assistant Superintendent for Business’ office.
 Forms are also available on our website.